onasunnymorning/domain-os/README.md

  # Why?
  The registry backend business operates in a high-volume low-margin setup, therefore a highly automated, robust, adaptable system that is cost efficient to operate is required.
- It should be flexible in terms of policy, infrastructure and quick to evolve.
+ It should be flexible in terms of policy, infrastructure and quick to evolve and integrate.

  # How?
  Offer clear context, a blazing fast deveoper experience and feedback loop and lots of automated testing for safety.